Multi-document Summarization via Deep Learning Techniques: A Survey

 \subsection{Pointer-generator Networks Based Models}

-Pointer-generator networks \cite{abigail2017get} is proposed to overcome the problems of factual errors and high redundancy in the summarization task.
-This network is inspired by pointer network \cite{oriol2017pointer}, copynet \cite{gu2016incorporating}, forced-attention sentence compression \cite{miao2016language} and coverage mechanism from machine translation \cite{tu2016modeling}.
-In the network, the probability distribution of vocabularies and input sequences can be obtained through the Sequence-to-sequence (Seq2Seq) model predictions and the pointer networks respectively.
-The pointer-generator networks combine the aforementioned two models to obtain a united probability distribution allowing vocabularies to select from source texts or generated by machines.
-Additionally, the coverage mechanism prevents pointer-generator networks from choosing the same phrases all the time, which may incur the same predictions.
+Pointer-generator (PG) networks \cite{abigail2017get} are proposed to overcome the problems of factual errors and high redundancy in the summarization tasks.
+This network has been inspired by Pointer Network \cite{oriol2017pointer}, CopyNet \cite{gu2016incorporating}, forced-attention sentence compression \cite{miao2016language}, and coverage mechanism from machine translation \cite{tu2016modeling}.
+PG networks combine sequence-to-sequence (Seq2Seq) model and pointer networks to obtain a united probability distribution allowing vocabularies to be selected from source texts or generated by machines.
+Additionally, the coverage mechanism prevents PG networks from consistently choosing the same phrases.

-Alexander et al. \cite{fabbri-etal-2019-multi} proposed an end-to-end \textsl{Hierarchical MMR-Attention Pointer-generator (Hi-MAP)} model to incorporate pointer-generator networks and \textsl{Maximal Marginal Relevance (MMR)} \cite{Jaime1998the} for multi-document abstractive summarization.
-To better obtain important sentences and filter the redundant information in the summary, the Hi-MAP model improves pointer-generator networks by modifying its attention weights.
-More accurately, the MMR scores are multiplied to the original attention weights.
-MMR method is designed to select a set of salience sentences from source documents by considering both \textsl{importance} and \textsl{redundancy indexes} \cite{Jaime1998the}.
-The redundancy controls the selected sentence has as little overlap as possible with the existing summary.
-The MMR model adds a new sentence to the objective summary each time based on the importance score and redundancy score until the summary length reaches a certain threshold.